 - Lauterbrunnen Valley holds a special place in my heart

-- Higher villages above Lauterbrunnen include Murren and Gimmelwald – wonderful to stay!
+- Visit the higher alpine villages above Lauterbrunnen, including Murren and Gimmelwald – wonderful and quiet place to stay!

 - Taking the train up the Jungfrau